-How to manage line breaks inside SQL Server text columns and variables?
+How to insert or remove SQL Server carriage returns in strings, columns and variables?

-Tutorial to insert or remove line breaks from SQL Server strings stored in NVARCHAR columns or T-SQL variables.
+Tutorial to manage line breaks in SQL Server strings stored in NVARCHAR columns or T-SQL variables.
 For example, when exporting a the text to an excel file and some lines are split in two different parts.
-But with SSMS queries, if you select data containing carriage return or new lines, then the screen displays the full content of the line.
+But with SSMS queries, if you select data containing carriage returns, the results still displays the full content of the line.

-After a copy and paste into the SQL Server Editor or in your favourite text editor like Notepad++.
+To check and see the issue, copy and paste data into the SQL Server query editor or in your favourite text editor like Notepad++.
 You might see line breaks there.
 Same use case after the integration of CSV files into SQL Server using SSIS for example.
-Indeed, depending on the size of the source, it can be tricky to sort all out and identify the error lines in detail.
+Indeed, depending on the size of the source files, it can be very tricky to identify all the error lines in detail.

 Table of Contents